AN/ALR-67 radar warning receiver: Description

 Weighing in at 45 kg, the ALR-67 uses four antennas installed at various locations around the aircraft, each having about a 180° conical field of view or aperture.
-The original system primarily received and processed radar signals between 1-16 GHz providing threat identification and relative bearing to the aircrew.
-Today, after several upgrades, the system covers several IEEE radar bands including UHF/L/S/C/X/K_{u} and into the K-band, from 0.5-20 GHz.
+The original system primarily received and processed radar signals between 1 and 16 GHz providing threat identification and relative bearing to the aircrew.
+Today, after several upgrades, the system covers several IEEE radar bands including UHF/L/S/C/X/K_{u} and into the K-band, from 0.5 to 20 GHz.

 The primary display of threats to the aircew is a circular presentation with concentric rings extending from the middle of the screen.
 Symbols of alpha-numeric code representing various radar threats appear on the display according to the computed direction of the threat relative to the aircraft.
 The concentric rings do not represent distance to the threat, but rather the computed threat level, with greater threats displayed closer to the center of the screen and less important threats toward the edge of the display.

 Initially a stand-alone system, the ALR-67 integrates and coordinates its operation with onboard fire-control radars, data links, jammers, missile detection systems.

 History

 In the early 1970s, the US Navy established a requirement for a third-generation radar warning receiver specifically designed for the EA-6B, an electronic warfare aircraft.
 The program would be called CWCS (Countermeasures Warning and Control System).
 In 1974, the Navy released a solicitation for companies to bid on the CWCS development program which was awarded to Litton Industries' Applied Technology division in 1975.
 Applied Technology went on to produce many different RWR systems for the US military, so that by the time of Desert Storm in 1990, Litton RWR systems were aboard 80% of the 1,000 U.S. fixed wing aircraft and 100% of Canadian and Kuwaiti combat aircraft.
-At that time, AN/ALR-67 were employed on F/A-18, A-6, F-14A and AV-8B aircraft.
+At that time, AN/ALR-67 were employed on A-6, AV-8B, F/A-18, and F-14A aircraft.

 The Navy issued an Engineering Change Proposal, ECP-510, to upgrade the original ALR-67.
 The card-for-card upgrade significantly increased signal sensitivity as well as an increase in computer pulse processing capabilities.
 The original AN/ALR-67 was produced by Litton Industries.
-But Northrop Grumman's Electronic Systems in Rolling Meadows, Illinois was the manufacturer for the follow-on AN/ALR-67(V) and (V)2 versions.
+But Northrop Grumman's Electronic Systems in Rolling Meadows, Illinois was the manufacturer for the follow-on AN/ALR-67(V) and (V)2 variants.

-In the mid-1990s, Raytheon Electronic Warfare Systems of Goleta, California was the prime contractor for the fourth-generation AN/ALR-67(V)3 Advanced Sprecial Receiver.
-Low Rate Initial Production (LRIP) was attained in June 1998, and Initial Operating Capability (IOC) was announced in 2003.
+In the mid-1990s, Raytheon Electronic Warfare Systems of Goleta, California was the prime contractor for the fourth-generation AN/ALR-67(V)3 Advanced Special Receiver.
+Low rate initial production (LRIP) was attained in June 1998, and initial operating capability (IOC) was announced in 2003.